JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/Docs/jsopx.AngularCore/Master/p1/v1/README.md

 ## Getting Started with `JSopX.AngularCore`

 > [!WARNING]
-> This section describes a typical cloning operation using GitHub Repositories, you can use to easily get the latest `JSopX.AngularCore` project and explore it independently!
-To mimic the custom configuration used in the JSopX project architecture, takes some extra effort to fully implement and is not recommened.
+> This section describes a typical cloning operation using GitHub Repositories, you can use to easily get the latest `JSopX.AngularCore` project and explore it independently from all other projects!
 >
-> **To mimic the advanced cloning operations we use to serve the `JSopX.OpenProjectX` project suite, as an `all-projects-in-one` project and/or `independent-projects` project installations, please see, [JSopX™ Visual Studio Projects GitHub Advanced](https://github.com/JasonSilvestri/JSopX.BridgeTooFar/blob/master/JSopX.BridgeTooFar/Docs/JSopX/Master/Introduction/JSopxProjectsGitHubAdvanced.md) for details.**
+> **To mimic the advanced cloning operations we use to serve the `JSopX.OpenProjectX` project suite, as both, an `all-projects-in-one` project and/or `independent-projects` project installations, please see, [JSopX™ Visual Studio Projects GitHub Advanced](https://github.com/JasonSilvestri/JSopX.BridgeTooFar/blob/master/JSopX.BridgeTooFar/Docs/JSopX/Master/Introduction/JSopxProjectsGitHubAdvanced.md) for details.**
 >

 ---

-### **Independent Installation & Exploration**
+## **Independent Project Installation & Exploration**

 The [JSopX™ Visual Studio Projects](https://github.com/JasonSilvestri/JSopX.BridgeTooFar/blob/master/JSopX.BridgeTooFar/Docs/JSopX/Master/Introduction/JSopxProjects.md) collectively form the backbone of the entire suite, each project serving a distinct yet complementary role.